domvm/domvm-mobx/Readme.md

 #### Technical explanation:

-In normal domvm, it is usually not needed to key the sub-views (except for optimizations or when you want to access/modify the generated DOM): if you don't use keys, domvm will reuse the wrong vm but as it will completely redraw it, you still get the correct result.
-On the other hand, with unkeyed reactive sub-views, when domvm reuses the wrong `vm`, the `vm` can't know that it is being reused, so it skips the redrawing because it is not stale.
+In normal domvm, it is usually not needed to key the sub-views (except for optimizations or when you want to access/modify the generated DOM): if you don't use keys, domvm will reuse the wrong `vm` but as it will completely redraw it, you still get the correct result.
+On the other hand, with unkeyed reactive sub-views, the `vm` won't redraw if it is not stale, and thus it will keep its obsolete state without knowing that it has been reused.

 ## Simple example